 - Increasing flow rate with an increase in the number of geotextile layers and reducing clogging

 There exist few technologies worldwide for the treatment of large areas of polluted salt and fresh water.
-The approach under development is for the treatment of surface water for the removal of nutrients such as phosphorus, cyanobacteria, algae and other components that cause undesirable characteristics such as colour or odor.
-The long-term objective is thus to develop as system for the restoration, management and control of water quality in situ.
+The approach under development is for the treatment of surface water for the removal of nutrients such as phosphorus, cyanobacteria, algae, and other components that cause undesirable characteristics such as color or odor.
+The long-term objective is thus to develop a system for the restoration, management, and control of water quality in situ.
 The short-term objectives are:

 - To determine the parameters that influence the nutrient removal efficiency

 - To determine the mechanisms of treatment

 - To investigate the relationship between sediment and water quality